 1000 Towne Center Blvd • Suite 505 • Pooler, Georgia 31322 • 912.988.7723

 A dental extraction (also referred to as tooth extraction, exodontia, exodontics, or informally, tooth pulling) is the removal of teeth from the dental alveolus (socket) in the alveolar bone.
 Extractions are performed for a wide variety of reasons, but most commonly to remove teeth that have become unrestorable through tooth decay, periodontal disease or dental trauma, especially when they are associated with toothache.
 Sometimes wisdom teeth are impacted (stuck and unable to grow normally into the mouth) and may cause recurrent infections of the gum (pericoronitis).
-In orthodontics, if the teeth are crowded, sound teeth may be extracted (often bicuspids) to create space so the rest of the teeth can be straightened.
+With the help of our Pooler GA dentist, we strive to protect and strengthen your smile.

 Two types of extractions can take place, a simple extraction, and a surgical extraction.
 A simple extraction is performed on a tooth that can be seen in the mouth.
-During this procedure, the dentist loosens the tooth with an instrument referred to as an elevator.
-The dentist then uses forceps to remove the tooth.
+During this procedure, Dr. Barkley loosens the tooth with an instrument referred to as an elevator.
+She then uses forceps to remove the tooth.
 A surgical extraction is done if a tooth may have broken off at the gum line or has not erupted in the mouth.
-The oral surgeon will make a small incision into the gum to surgically remove the broken tooth or impacted wisdom tooth.
+Dr. Barkley will make a small incision into the gum to surgically remove the broken tooth or impacted wisdom tooth.

 After a dental extraction, the socket left in the gum goes through three stages as it heals.
 The first stage is the inflammatory stage, where the gum becomes inflamed, a blood clot forms inside the socket, and granulation tissue forms over the wound.
 New tissue usually replaces the clot within a week after the procedure.
 The next stage is the proliferative phase when the wound starts to close.
 Lastly, the maturation stage is where the cells in the site form new structures, bony networks, and connective tissue, called collagen, which populates the healing area.